 As you will see in the Materials List below, I will be drawing on a sheet of homemade toned paper, which you can learn to make here.

 I enjoy using this black and white charcoal drawing technique for both longer, finished drawings, such as the one above on the left, and for quicker sketches.
 Above on the right are a few 15-minute figure studies.

-the toned paper, we are free to focus on adding light
+the toned paper, using this method we are free to focus on adding light

-and dark values, making this an efficient method to use for quicker
+and dark values, making this an efficient technique for quicker